hegde-atri/ros2-docker/README.md

 ros_shell() {
-    echo "Launching ROS Shell, type 'exit' to exit the shell once you are done." docker exec -it ros2 /bin/zsh
+    echo "Launching ROS Shell, type 'exit' to exit the shell once you are done." docker exec -it ros2 /bin/bash
 }
 ```

 > [!INFO]
-> You need to restart your shell to load the changes. (or just source
+> You need to restart your shell to load the changes (or just source it)
-> it)

 ## Running the container

-You can type in `ros_start` to start the docker containers with the
-current directory being mounted into docker.
+You can type in `ros_start` to start the docker containers with the current directory being mounted into docker.

 Type `ros_shell` in the current terminal to enter your ros environment.
-You can keep spawing new terminals and entering `ros_shell` to have
-multiple shells.

 > [!IMPORTANT]
-> You will need to run `xhost +` in your shell to allow the docker
-> container to open windows in your environment.
-You can add this to
-> your `.bashrc` / `.zshrc` or run it everytime you run `ros_start`.
->
-> If you are on wayland, make sure you have xwayland support and the
-> `xorg.xhost` package installed.
+> If you are on wayland, make sure you have xwayland support and the `xorg.xhost` package installed.

-When you are finished, type `ros_stop` to shutdown the containers.

 # MacOS

+> [!IMPORTANT]
+> You must install Docker Desktop for Mac and ensure it is running before proceeding.
-> Docker Desktop doesn't support GPU acceleration on macOS :(
+> Docker Desktop doesn't support GPU acceleration on macOS.

 ## Setup your shell